 The carbon price will help IFF transition to low-carbon economy by emphasizing the need for a proper carbon management strategy.
 We expect it to help drive energy efficiency, drive low-carbon investment, and identify and seize low-carbon opportunities.
-Using the shadow carbon price, IFF approved 7 additional projects in 2017 to save an additional 2,911 metric tons of CO2e per year.
+Along with our traditional financial measures and eco savings approach, the shadow carbon price adds value to capital projects that reduce GHG emissions.
+Our Eco-Effectiveness Leadership Team is able to greenlight and implement numerous carbon-reduction projects to make progress toward our climate-related goals, including our approved Science-Based Target.
+IFF approved 11 capital projects in 2018 to save an additional 1,850 metric tons of CO2e per year.